 After a few tries, I created a recipe that I love and that the children love too.
 It is simple to make and doesn’t require turning on the oven.

 I made these in a silicon gingerbread man mold, but they could be made in any type of silicon mold or even in a glass container and then sliced into cubes.

 As with any recipe, they can be adjusted to your tastes.
 Add a little more honey or maple syrup for a sweeter meltaway, or leave it out entirely for a sugar free option.

 For this recipe, I used equal parts coconut oil and coconut butter/cream.
-You could also use butter in place of the coconut oil or desired or use a mix of both.
-If I don’t make it myself (here’s the recipe), I buy coconut cream concentrate (coconut butter) from Tropical Traditions or this one from Amazon.
+You could also use butter in place of the coconut oil as desired or use a mix of both.
+If I don’t make it myself (here’s the recipe), I buy coconut cream concentrate (coconut butter) from Amazon.

 BONUS: Drop one of these into a blender with a cup of coffee or tea for an instant pumpkin spice latte!

-- Melt the coconut oil on low heat.
+- Melt the coconut oil on stove over low heat.